jerry-shijieli/Feature_Selection_For_Reinforcement_Learning/README.md

 # Feature Selection For Reinforcement Learning In Educational Policy Development

-This project aim to develop feature selection method to improve the overall ECR(Expected Cumulative Reward) value in a recently [published work](http://dl.acm.org/citation.cfm?id=2930247), which studied policies to improve students' learning (measured by ECR) using reinforcement learning model.
+This project aims to develop feature selection method to improve the overall ECR(Expected Cumulative Reward) value in a recently [published work](http://dl.acm.org/citation.cfm?id=2930247), which studied policies to improve students' learning (measured by ECR) using reinforcement learning model.
 The  reinforcement learning system built a Markov model consisting of tutor actions, learning context (features) as states and student learning as reward.
 We develop a feature selection model significantly improving the previous work in the publication using a forward-backward greedy algorithm of a wrapper feature selection method.

 ![Proposed Algorithm](https://github.com/jerry-shijieli/CSC591_AssignedProject_Feature_Selection_For_Reinforcement_Learning/blob/master/image/feature_selection_algorithm.png)